 Why Using Legacy PHP Versions Makes Your Website Vulnerable

 The most used scripting language is PHP.
 It’s rapidly evolving and after more than ten years without a significant upgrade to it, the scripting language introduced it’s 7.0 version.
 PHP 7 made a debut at the end of 2015.
-Recent years have witnessed an adoption of one very definite, while also consistent release process scheme.
+Recent years have witnessed the adoption of one very definite, while also consistent release process scheme.
 There has been a regular and predictable schedule new versions coming out every fall, earlier versions falling into maintenance, critical security issues, and the infamous End of Life (EOL) title.
 Each version gets supported actively for two years.
-Meanwhile, the third year gets only critical security related updates.
+Meanwhile, the third year gets only critical security-related updates.

 The last days of each year usually bring about a lot of reflection.
 A huge problem we are facing today is that many businesses, organizations, developers, and hosts have failed to keep up when it comes to supporting the latest versions of PHP.
 In fact, we’re 2 months away from a state where the oldest version which had been supported will be 7.1.
 Yeah, indeed.